Good stuff

 So, it’s got pace, but how about space?

 No, it’s permanent 4WD – you can’t disable the front driveshafts.
-In real-world situations, this means you can use a ridiculous amount of that near 621bhp grunt all the time.
-That’s the difference quattro makes; it gives you traction and confidence.
+In real world situations, this means you can use a ridiculous amount of that near 621bhp grunt all the time.
+That’s the difference Quattro makes; it gives you traction and confidence.
 But thanks to a new active rear differential, the Performance is more entertaining at the very limit than most other Audi wagons of recent decades.

 Sounds promising…